nearform/mrm-preset-nearform/README.md

-# Bench Template MRM Preset
+# NearForm MRM Preset
-This a tasks preset for the [mrm](https://mrm.js.org/) library, used to transform the [base bench template repository](https://github.com/nearform/bench-template) into one of the following:
+This a tasks preset for the [mrm](https://mrm.js.org/) library, used to transform a repository into one of the following:

 1. `GitHub Action` project, by adding the following features: